100 Notable alumni of

 -

-Heywood Allen is an American filmmaker, actor, and comedian whose career spans more than six decades.
+Woody Allen is an American filmmaker, actor, writer, and comedian.
+In a career spanning eight decades, he has written for film, television, and theater, and has published several short stories, a novel, and a memoir.
 Allen has received many accolades, including the most nominations (16) for the Academy Award for Best Original Screenplay.
-He has won four Academy Awards, ten BAFTA Awards, two Golden Globe Awards and a Grammy Award, as well as nominations for a Emmy Award and a Tony Award.
-Allen was awarded an Honorary Golden Lion in 1995, the BAFTA Fellowship in 1997, an Honorary Palme d'Or in 2002, and the Golden Globe Cecil B. DeMille Award in 2014.
+He has won four Academy Awards, ten BAFTA Awards, two Golden Globe Awards and a Grammy Award, as well as nominations for an Emmy Award and a Tony Award.
+Allen has also received numerous honors, including an Honorary Golden Lion in 1995, the BAFTA Fellowship in 1997, an Honorary Palme d'Or in 2002, and the Golden Globe Cecil B. DeMille Award in 2014.
 Two of his films have been inducted into the National Film Registry by the Library of Congress.

 -